 By using the chords-and-melody approach, you seldom need to exceed a single melody key, and a single numeric-keypad key pressed at the same time, so the keyboard you already have can handle it.

-With most keyboards, you can play multiple melody notes at once (having multiple keys depressed simultaneously), yet the typical typing keyboard was, after all, designed so that a typist could type one character at a time.
+With most keyboards, you can play multiple melody notes at once (having multiple keys depressed simultaneously), yet the typical typing keyboard was, after all, designed so that a typist can type one character and a shift-key at the same time.
 So unfortunately, there are cases where certain combinations of keys cannot be played together.

 If you would like to go beyond these limitations, allowing many more keys to be pressed (and register) simultaneously, a cheap and easy way of doing this, is to plug-in an additional USB typing keyboard (one for each hand).
 This also gives you 'piano 4-hands' capability.